victorock/scaleio2-docker/README.md

 ### Content and Scripting:

-- Call /usr/local/scripts/start.sh to trigger installation of specific packages.
+- Call/Exec /usr/local/scripts/start.sh to trigger installation of specific packages.

+*Required to support auto-build and datastore container*

-- Call /usr/local/scripts/setup.sh to trigger configuration.
+- Call/Exec /usr/local/scripts/setup.sh to trigger configuration.

+*Required to support auto-build and datastore container*

 - Puppet is installed inside of all containers.